When it comes to options trading, strategies and techniques can quickly become complicated.

 Buying a Call

-When buying a call option, you pay a premium.
+When buying a call option, you pay an option premium.

 If the price of the underlying asset increases above the strike price, you can earn a profit.